rileyaquilano/Ultrasound_Final/README.md

 Emma -

-riley - The main commands used to actually get results for pix2pix rest in the test.py and train.py commands in each respective ipnyb file.
+Riley - The main commands used to actually get results for pix2pix rest in the test.py and train.py commands in each respective ipnyb file.
   I was responsible for both pix2pix files.